 The cobble-stoned streets that make up the Lan Kwai Fong district have a considerable large number of upmarket restaurants and clubs, while Lantau Island attracts tourists looking for the more spiritual side of Hong Kong.
 Lantau is home to the 34-meter-tall Tian Tan Buddha statue (one of the largest sitting Buddha statues in the world), waiting at the top of a steep hill.

-Siem Reap is better known as being the gateway to the Angkor region and the magnificent temples left behind by the Khmer civilization.
-The largest religious monument in the world, Angkor Wat was built in the early 12th century and it stretches over an area of over 160 hectares.
+The resort town of Siem Reap is better known as being the gateway to the Angkor region and the magnificent temples left behind by the Khmer civilization.
+The largest religious monument in the world, Angkor Wat was built in the early 12th century and stretches over an area of over 160 hectares.

 Siem Reap itself is an exciting mix of Chinese and French colonial architecture-a place where traditional Apsara dance performance spaces mix in with French bakeries, galleries, and rice paddies.